Forging a Human Path in Operations

 I really enjoyed working across the team to explain how we take this wonderful science and strategically apply it to business opportunity.

-At Harvard, one of Kinch’s first courses was with Francis Frei, the UPS Professor of Service Management.
+At Harvard, one of Kinch’s first courses was with Frances Frei, the UPS Professor of Service Management.
 Kinch confided in Frei that she wanted to pursue a doctorate.
 Frei gave her some good advice: immerse yourself deeply in practice, find the research question that doesn’t leave you, and bring that to academia.

 Kinch followed that advice and started at Fidelity once she completed her MBA.
 There, Kinch worked on the platform that would empower retail investors to manage their own investment portfolio through web-based tools and mobile apps.
 From an operations perspective, one presumed benefit of the self-service tools is that they would reduce the firm’s labor costs, since customers wouldn’t need person-to-person assistance as much.
 But the reality was more complicated.
 Customers would start using the online tools, and then pick up the phone and call a customer service representative who would stay on the phone while the customer completed the web-based interaction.
 In addition, during periods of market volatility, the company’s phone lines would be congested with customers asking for information they could easily retrieve for themselves online.
 These observations made Kinch curious about what drives customers’ need for human contact in certain business situations.

 In 2013, Kinch finally began to pursue her dream of getting a doctorate from Harvard.
 She studied under Frei and Ryan Buell, and wrote a dissertation titled “Emotion-sourced Variation in Service Operations,” graduating in 2020.
 In essence, the topic flowed directly from her experience at Fidelity.
 She wanted to understand whether human emotion influenced service costs in predictable ways such that companies might productively factor the emotions into their service designs.
-Kinch, and coauthor Buell, study that question in “Mitigating the Negative Effects of Customer Anxiety through Access to Human Contact,” which is under review at Management Science.
+Kinch, and coauthor Buell, study that question in “Mitigating the Negative Effects of Customer Anxiety by Facilitating Access to Human Contact,” which is under review at Management Science.
 In it, the researchers begin from the premise, established in social psychology research, that when people feel anxious, they seek advice.
 Kinch and Buell wanted to disentangle whether it was advice or simply human contact that anxious people sought.
 They also wanted to understand how anxiety impacts trust formation between customers and firms in the absence of human contact, such as when completing a self-service interaction.
 Through field studies and laboratory experiments they find, among other things, that when customers are feeling anxious, simply having access to either expert or non-expert human contact can offset the ways that anxiety hinders trust formation—and customers don’t have to use the contact channels for firms to benefit.
 In other words, firms might experience a win-win by inviting anxious customers to reach out to a customer service representative: improving service relationships without increasing service cost.

 An assistant professor of business administration, Michelle Kinch teaches the MBA elective Management of Service Operations and recently, the Research-to-Practice seminar Human Behavior in Operations Management. | Photo by Laura DeCapua